Protesters cause part of Houston Ship Channel to close

-HOUSTON — A portion of the Houston Ship Channel has closed after about a dozen Greenpeace USA activists protesting the use of fossil fuels suspended themselves from a bridge ahead of a Democratic presidential debate.
+HOUSTON — Eleven protesters have been arrested after they rappelled from a busy highway bridge over the Houston Ship Channel, closing the vital artery for hours.

-The Coast Guard said Thursday that the closure came after the protesters on the Fred Hartman Bridge near Baytown were spotted.
-The debate is set for Thursday evening in nearby Houston.
+The Coast Guard said the closure came after the protesters were spotted Thursday afternoon dangling from the Fred Hartman Bridge near Baytown, Texas.

-Greenpeace activist Valentina Stackl told the Houston Chronicle , “The Democratic leadership will be here and the next president has the opportunity to lay the groundwork for a world without fossil fuels.”
+The demonstrators were Greenpeace USA activists protesting the use of fossil fuels.
+They suspended themselves from a bridge ahead of Thursday night’s Democratic presidential debate in Houston.

-Harris County Sheriff Ed Gonzalez says they and other public safety partners are monitoring the situation.
+Firefighters rappelled to the protesters Thursday evening and lowered them to boats below.
+Harris County Sheriff Ed Gonzalez says 12 activists serving as spotters on the bridge also were arrested.

 The Port of Houston, located along the ship channel, is home to the largest petrochemical complex in the U.S.